pingcap/docs/metadata-lock.md

 ## Usage

-To control whether to enable the metadata lock feature or not, you can use the system variable [`tidb_enable_metadata_lock`](/system-variables.md#tidb_enable_metadata_lock-new-in-v630).
+To control whether to enable metadata lock or not, you can use the system variable [`tidb_enable_metadata_lock`](/system-variables.md#tidb_enable_metadata_lock-new-in-v630).

 ## Principles

 ### Background

 DDL operations in TiDB are the online DDL mode.
 During the execution of a DDL statement, the metadata version of the defined object needs to be modified and multiple minor version changes are required.
-The online asynchronous change of metadata algorithm only demonstrates that two adjacent minor versions are compatible, that is, between two adjacent metadata versions, operating between versions will not destroy the data consistency stored by the DDL change object.
+The online asynchronous change of metadata algorithm only demonstrates that two adjacent minor versions are compatible, that is, operations between two versions do not break data consistency of the DDL changed object.

-When adding an index to a table, the status of the DDL statement changes as follows: None -> Delete Only, Delete Only -> Write Only, Write Only -> Write Reorg, Write Reorg -> Public.
+When adding an index to a table, the state of the DDL statement changes as follows: None -> Delete Only, Delete Only -> Write Only, Write Only -> Write Reorg, Write Reorg -> Public.

 The following commit process of transactions violates the preceding constraint: